Installation

 Metadata

-There are several techniques for defining markdown metadata such as publishing date and author.
+There are several techniques for defining metadata (e.g. the date and author of a page).

 The preferred technique depends on whether you want to define global or local metadata.